cluesurf/.github/profile/readme.md

 </em></p>

 <p align='center'><em>
-Within vastness cool and keen<br/>
+Within networks cool and keen<br/>
 The <a href='https://github.com/drumworkteam/tone'>tone</a> <a href='https://github.com/drumworkteam/tune'>tune</a> vibes between<br/>
 A dark energy finds your need<br/>
 And reveals to you through hide and seek<br/>